real-time-earth/rte-website/intern_program/intern_program_fall_2018_projects.md

 [Ryan Abernathey](https://rabernat.github.io/), Associate Professor

 #### Description
-The [Pangeo Project](http://pangeo-data.org) aims to make it easier for geoscientists to work with Big Data, by creating environments for data analysis in the cloud. blah blah blah...
+The [Pangeo Project](http://pangeo-data.org) aims to make it easier for geoscientists to work with Big Data, by creating environments for data analysis in the cloud.
+These environments are based on open-source python data science tools such as Jupyter, Xarray, Dask, and Kubernetes.
+A major challenge when transitioning research to the cloud is how to store datasets in a way that best takes advantages of the [object storage](https://en.wikipedia.org/wiki/Object_storage) on cloud platforms.
+We are experimenting with storing data in the [Zarr](http://zarr.readthedocs.io/) format on Google Cloud Platform.
+We would like someone to develop a data catalog based on [Intake](https://intake.readthedocs.io/en/latest/) to make these datasets more easily searchable and discoverable by users of <http://pangeo.pydata.org>.
+This includes building a `.json` catalog of the existing datasets, integration and testing of the catalog with Intake, and development of a web page for browsing and searching the catalog.

 #### Skills Required
-Python programming
+Python programming, basic knowledge of html